golddranks/ganbare/README.md

     GANBARE_IMAGES_DIR defaults to "images" (dir relative to app working directory) You shouldn't need to change this, but it's possible.
     GANBARE_CONTENT_SECURITY_POLICY Sets the contents of Content-Security-Policy header.
 Defaults to "default-src 'self'; style-src 'self' 'unsafe-inline' https://fonts.googleapis.com; font-src 'self' https://fonts.gstatic.com https://fonts.googleapis.com; script-src 'self' 'unsafe-inline' https://ajax.googleapis.com"

-During build, you need the following:
+During build, you need the following env var too:

     GANBARE_BUILDTIME_PEPPER=some 32-byte random value encoded with Base64 (usually 44 ASCII characters) for peppering the password hashes.

-After creating an `.env` file, start the server:
+After creating an `.env` file, start the server: (`./build_everything.sh` ensures that not only Rust but TypeScript and SCSS files are built too.)

-    $ cargo run
+    $ ./build_everything.sh && cargo run

 Navigate to localhost:8080 with your browser.
 For debug builds, directories `static`, `migrations` and `templates`, `audio` and `images` are used runtime.
 For release builds, only `static`, `audio` and `images` are used, as `migrations` and `templates` are compiled statically inside the binary.